flet-dev/website/docs/tutorials/python-todo.md

 ### Reusable UI components

-While we could continue writing our app in the `main` function, the best practice would be to create a reusable UI component.
+While we could continue writing our app in the `main` function, the best practice would be to create a [reusable UI component](/docs/getting-started/custom-controls).
 Imagine you are working on an app header, a side menu, or UI that will be a part of a larger project.
-Even if you can't think of such uses right now, we still recommend creating all your web apps with composability and reusability in mind.
+Even if you can't think of such uses right now, we still recommend creating all your Flet apps with composability and reusability in mind.

 To make a reusable ToDo app component, we are going to encapsulate its state and presentation logic in a separate class: